 Of particular interest are the shapes of the estimated cycles around periods of recession.
 Some of the time series require reorientation for this purpose as their natural movements reverse normal directions during recessions, e.g., by uptrending in recession periods.
 These are manually identified and their signs changed.
 Thus, while most variables decline as economic activity diminishes, unemployment rates rise and so flipping the sign of the unemployment rate to negative brings the direction of movement in line with the majority of the other variables.
 Accordingly, upon inspection minus signs are assigned to ID 58-72 and 197 (unemployment) and ID 158-162 (money stocks) in the database.

-The mass of thin green lines in Figure \ref{fig:Aggregate-q} show the cyclical components of the time series as estimated by the HP filter (upper panel), the bHP (middle panel), and an AR(4) regression (lower panel).
+The mass of thin green lines in Figure \ref{fig:Aggregate-q} show the cyclical components of the time series as estimated by the HP filter (upper panel), the bHP (middle panel), and the HRF (lower panel).
 These individual residual series are evidently noisy, and the collection of 246 lines in a single graph merge together into a dense green shading where individual movements are hardly visible.
-We add solid lines (red for HP, blue for bHP, violet for AR(4)) to aggregate the individual sequences by simple cross section averaging into ensemble indices.
+We add solid lines (red for HP, blue for bHP, violet for HRF) to aggregate the individual sequences by simple cross section averaging into ensemble indices.
 These indices provide summary indicator measures of the business cycle status of the economy that broadly reflect the movements of the individual time series estimates.